 Equity Price Risk.
-Equity price risk is the risk that the fair value of quoted investments decreases as a result of changes in the value of individual stock.
-The Company's exposure to equity price risk relates primarily to the Company's investments held for trading and financial assets at FVOCI.
-The Company monitors the equity investments based on market expectations.
+Equity price risk is the risk that the fair value of quoted marketable securities and financial assets at FVOCI in listed equities decreases as a result of changes in the value of individual stock.
+The Group's exposure to equity price risk relates primarily to the Group's marketable securities.
+The Group monitors the equity investments based on market expectations.
 Significant movements within the portfolio are managed on an individual basis and all buy and sell decisions are approved by the BOD.

-The following table demonstrates the sensitivity to a reasonably possible change in equity price, with all other variables held constant, of the Company's 2023 and 2022 total comprehensive income before income tax:
+The following table demonstrates the sensitivity to a reasonably possible change in equity price, with all other variables held constant, of the Group's 2024 and 2023 consolidated total comprehensive income before income tax:

-Increase (Decrease) in Equity Price 2023 2022
+Increase (Decrease) in Equity Price Mar.
+31, 2024 Dec.
+31, 2023

 Impact in profit or loss

-5% P 5,022,327 ₽3,564,429
+5% P2,354,821 ₽5,022,327

-(5%) (5,022,327) (3,564,429)
+(5%) (2,354,821) (5,022,327)

 Impact in comprehensive income

-8% P 19,008,007 ₽14,331,434
+8% 25,042,295 19,008,007

-(8%) (19,008,007) (14,331,434)
+(8%) (25,042,295) (19,008,007)

 Liquidity Risk.
-Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
-The Company seeks to manage its liquidity profile to be able to finance its capital expenditures and service its maturing debts.
-The Company's objective is to maintain a balance between continuity of funding and flexibility through valuation of projected and actual cash flow information.

-The Company considers obtaining borrowings as the need arises.
+Liquidity risk is the risk that the Group will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
+The Group seeks to manage its liquidity profile to be able to finance its capital expenditures and service its maturing debts.
+The Group's objective is to maintain a balance between continuity of funding and flexibility through valuation of projected and actual cash flow information.
+The Group considers obtaining borrowings as the need arises.